1883 - 1940

 After securing degrees from Kansas State and Northwestern universities, C.Q.
 “Charlie” Chandler IV joins the bank to begin a career that continues to this day.

 Grocery store banking, a novel concept at the time, is welcomed by customers when the bank opens its first in-store location in Dillons.
-Small business customers, in particular, have come to appreciate the evening deposit option, making it easier to run their companies.
+INTRUST went on to establish multiple grocery store banking centers, which served customers for 30 years.

 Becoming the first Kansas financial entity to announce plans to acquire an out-of-state bank, the company purchases Will Rogers Bank in Oklahoma.